milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 Information We Share When You Sign Up Through a Referral.
 If you sign up for our Services through a referral from a friend, we may share information with your referrer to let them know that you used their referral to sign up for our Services.
 Analytics.
 We use analytics providers such as Google Analytics.
 Google Analytics uses cookies to collect non-identifying information.
 Google provides some additional privacy options regarding its Analytics cookies at http://www.google.com/policies/privacy/partners/.
 Business Transfers.
 Information may be disclosed and otherwise transferred to any potential acquirer, successor, or assignee as part of any proposed merger, acquisition, debt financing, sale of assets, or similar transaction, or in the event of insolvency, bankruptcy, or receivership in which information is transferred to one or more third parties as one of our business assets.
 As Required By Law and Similar Disclosures.
-We may also share information to (i) satisfy any applicable law, regulation, legal process, or governmental request; (ii) enforce this Privacy Policy and our Terms of Service, including investigation of potential violations hereof; (iii) detect, prevent, or otherwise address fraud, security, or technical issues; (iv) respond to your requests; or (v) protect our rights, property or safety, our users and the public.
+We may also share information to (i) satisfy any applicable law, regulation, legal process, or governmental request including requests made by public authorities to meet national security or law enforcement requirements; (ii) enforce this Privacy Policy and our Terms of Service, including investigation of potential violations hereof; (iii) detect, prevent, or otherwise address fraud, security, or technical issues; (iv) respond to your requests; or (v) protect our rights, property or safety, our users and the public.
 This includes exchanging information with other companies and organizations for fraud protection and spam/malware prevention.
 With Your Consent.
 We may share information with your consent.
 4. Legal Basis for Processing Personal Information